 All persons will have a username created for them based on their names (first, middle, last) as recorded by the College.
-If the person has a preferred first name on record at the time the username is initially created, the College will use that in lieu of the legal first name.
+If the person has a preferred first name on record at the time the username is initially created, the College will use that in place of the legal first name.

 Students or applicants to Hampshire College will have a username assigned that is a combination of their initials and the two-digit year of entry at Hampshire.
 For example, Jane Betsy Doe entering in Fall 2015 would typically have the username jbd15 assigned to Jane.
 If that username was already in use for another person, various combinations of the name using additional letters would be used to create a unique username with possibilities including, but not limited to:

-Employees of Hampshire College will have a username assigned which is a combination of their initials and the department or school into which they are initially hired.
+Employees of Hampshire College will have a username assigned that is a combination of their initials and the department or school into which they are initially hired.
 For example, Jane Betsy Doe hired in admissions would typically have the username jbdAD assigned to Jane.
 If that username was already in use for another person, various combinations of that name using additional letters would be used to create a unique username with possibilities including, but not limited to:

 Additionally, employees of the College are assigned an email alias typically consisting of their first initial and last name to make our email addresses more easily understood to the outside world.
 For example, Jane Betsy Doe would typically have the email alias email@example.com assigned to Jane.
 If that alias was already in use for another employee, various combinations of that name would be used to create a unique email alias with possibilities including, but not limited to:

 Because an email alias is not used to log into computer systems, employees may request an update in their email alias or additional email aliases at any time.
-As with campus preferred names, the College reserves the right to decline a request for an email alias if it deemed that the alias is requested for misrepresentation.
-For example, a request from Jane Betsy Doe for the email alias email@example.com would be declined, assuming Jane was not a vice president at Hampshire College.
+As with preferred names, the College reserves the right to decline a request for an email alias if it deemed that it is requested for misrepresentation.
+For example, a request from Jane Betsy Doe for the email alias firstname.lastname@example.org would be declined, assuming Jane was not a vice president at Hampshire College.

-Other people affiliated with Hampshire College will have a username assigned which is a combination of their initials and their affiliation to Hampshire.
+Other people affiliated with Hampshire College will have a username assigned that is a combination of their initials and their affiliation to Hampshire.
 For example, Jane Betsy Doe with guest access would typically have the username jbdGU assigned to Jane.
 Similarly, Jane Betsy Doe as a trustee member would typically have the username jbdBOT assigned to Jane.